-Over the years, federal agencies have been aggressively obliterating roads.
+Over the years, federal agencies have aggressively obliterated roads.
 This approach has resulted from a road system that evolved, in some regard, without an understanding of the effects of roads on the landscape.
 Obliterating roads attempts to reduce or eliminate the impacts these roads have had on natural resources, especially water quality.
 However, road obliteration can also eliminate public access and access needed for forest management, including forest product removal and fire suppression.

 Obliterating roads only to rebuild them later is inefficient.
-Or, in many instances, harvest opportunities are lost because constructing new roads is not possible.
+In addition, in many instances, harvest opportunities are lost because construction of new roads is not possible.
 Road obliteration can and will significantly affect Idaho County's economy.

-Idaho County receives limited federal funding for roads.
-Yet, the County has been pressured to provide funding for road maintenance of federal roads.
-To take additional federal roads with no additional funding is not viable.
-Since such a large portion of the county is federally managed, for which taxes are not collected, federal agencies should maintain their own roads and not shift the burden to county tax payers.
+Idaho County receives limited federal funding for roads, yet the County continues to be pressured to take on additional roads and bridges that are currently federal responsibility.
+It is not, however, a viable option to take on additional federal roads.
+Because such a large portion of the county is federally managed (a portion for which taxes are not collected), federal agencies should maintain their own roads.